MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/import-dscresource.md

 ---
-ms.date: 09/16/2021
-keywords:  dsc,powershell,configuration,setup
+description: Import-DSCResource is a dynamic keyword that can only be used inside a Configuration script block.
+It is used to import the resource modules needed in your Configuration. ms.date: 09/16/2021
 title: Using Import-DSCResource
-description: Import-DSCResource is a dynamic keyword that can only be used inside a Configuration script block.
-It is used to import the resource modules needed in your Configuration.
 ---

 # Using Import-DSCResource